codeadict/codeadict.github.com/_posts/2022-09-02-formatting-a-large-erlang-codebase.md

 **[erlfmt](https://github.com/WhatsApp/erlfmt)**

 `erlfmt` generated pleasant output on the VerneMQ codebase, was very fast to format the entire project, and is opinionated on how it formats code, which is great.
-Why have opinions when a tool con apply consistency for you?
+Why have opinions when a tool can apply consistency for you?
 It also can skip modules (`%%% % @noformat`) or expressions (`%% erlfmt-ignore`) with code comments in case the formatter gets wild with some piece of code we want to remain untouched.
 This project is well maintained and supported by WhatsApp/Meta and supports any editor.

 **So, we have a winner here: `erlfmt` yay!** But not so fast, there are two unsolved problems: